-What does a Director of Product Marketing do?
+The role of a Director of Product Marketing

 My role is a mix of team management, product marketing strategy, and planning.
 I’m a member of the product leadership team and work closely with the other leaders in optimizing the product portfolio, developing processes, and advocating for product and product marketing across the company.
 In a global company that involves a lot of meetings with regional teams and some early mornings to boot.

 If you had to explain your job to someone with zero knowledge of product marketing, how would you explain it?

 I usually describe it as a mix of research, strategy, and storytelling.
 Often I find the “marketing” in the title throws people so I’ll sometimes go a bit further in explaining that it’s my job to know our customers, to find out how to optimally price and package our products, and to describe them in a way that makes us irresistible.